Immunisation

 Learning as we go during vaccine rollout

-As Australia starts its vaccine rollout, University of Melbourne experts say real-world data from other vaccines have clues that can help us modify as we go.
+As Australia begins its COVID-19 vaccine rollout, there’s still a lot we don’t know.
+But the real-world data from other rollouts have clues that can help us modify as we go

 The science behind the search for a COVID-19 vaccine